How to Prevent and Detect Vaping or Marijuana Use in Your Phoenix Rental Property

-Vaping has become more popular in the last few years, and it’s a growing concern for landlords and property owners.
-Vaping and cigarette smoke and marijuana usage are all concerns, but vaping is especially complex because you can’t always smell it the same way you can smell cigarettes or marijuana.
+Vaping has become more popular in the last few years, and it’s a growing concern for any landlord or property owner.
+Vaping and cigarette smoke, and marijuana usage are all concerns, but vaping is especially complex because you can’t always smell it the same way you can smell cigarettes or marijuana.

 The law allows you to prohibit any kind of smoking inside your rental home or even anywhere on your property.
-While it’s almost impossible to prevent it 100 percent of the time because you’re not there watching your tenants, you can control what goes on in your home and at your property by writing this smoking ban into your lease agreements.
+While it’s almost impossible to prevent it 100 percent of the time because you’re not there watching your tenants, you can control what goes on in your home and at your property and nevertheless establish a rule against vaping and smoking by writing this smoking ban into your lease agreements.